 Bags and Water Bottles:

-Unlike in KS1, Year 4 (as well as all year groups in KS2) school dinners are to be paid for unless you are entitled to Free School Meals.
-If your child is having a school meal this must please be booked in advance.
+If your child has a packed lunch, they can bring it in a lunch box or in a plastic bag.
+School dinners are to be paid for unless you are entitled to Free School Meals.
+If your child is having a school meal this must be booked in advance.
 Mrs Buck will not be able to book meals on behalf of parents anymore due to Data Protection therefore you must book your child's meal.
-If you do not book a meal, then you will need to please provide one and bring it to school.
+If you do not book a meal, then you will need to provide one and bring it to school.

-If your child would like a snack at break time, this needs to please be brought in from home, unlike in Year 3.
-This needs to please be a healthy snack and brought in separated from your child’s lunch (if they have a packed lunch too).
-There will be no snack trolley at break time.
+If your child would like a snack at break time, this needs to be brought in from home.
+This needs to be a healthy snack and brought in separately from your child’s lunch (if they have a packed lunch too).

-Mrs Hilton and the Year 4 team.
+The Year 4 team.